 How Are Food Allergies Treated?

-The best way to cope with a food allergy is to strictly avoid the foods that cause a reaction.
-Mild reactions often will subside without treatment.
-For rashes, skin creams may ease discomfort while antihistamines can help reduce itching and other symptoms.
+The best way to avoid a reaction is to stay away from foods that cause it.
+Mild reactions usually will go away without treatment.
+For rashes, skin creams may ease discomfort, while antihistamines can help reduce itching and other symptoms.

-For more serious reactions, corticosteroids such as prednisone will help to reduce swelling.
-In life-threatening situations, an epinephrine injection can immediately begin to reverse symptoms and is the only effective treatment option.
+For more serious reactions, corticosteroids like prednisone will reduce swelling.
+In life-threatening situations, an epinephrine injection can start to reverse symptoms and is the only effective treatment.

 How Can I Be Prepared for an Allergic Reaction?

-Once you and your doctor have determined which foods you should avoid, stay away from them.
-However, it is important that you maintain a healthy, nutritious diet.
-Ask your doctor to recommend foods that will provide you with the necessary nutrients.
+Once you and your doctor have found which foods cause your allergies, stay away from them.
+But you need to maintain a healthy, nutritious diet.
+Ask your doctor to suggest foods that will give you the nutrients you need.

 You should also be aware of the ingredients in processed foods.
-Learn to read labels and read them every time to know what you are about to eat. .
-Your doctor, nurse, or a registered dietitian can help you learn how to read food labels to discover hidden sources of food allergens.
+Learn to read labels, and read them every time to know what you are about to eat.
+Your doctor, nurse, or a registered dietitian can help you learn how to read food labels to learn about hidden sources of food allergens.